Canadian provinces allow locked-down households to pair up — threatening hurt feelings all around

 “It’s been a game-changer,” she said.

 Public health officials have asked residents to think carefully about their bubbles.
-They’ve discouraged picking bubblemates with underlying conditions, and stressed the need to follow the rules.
+They have discouraged picking bubble mates with underlying conditions and stressed the need to follow the rules.

 “If you have matched up with a family friend or relation, neither group can form a bubble with anyone else,” Jennifer Russell, New Brunswick’s chief medical officer of health, reminded residents last week.
 “This sets up the potential for a chain of contagion where infection could be passed between groups.
 The potential consequences of this could be tragic.”

-By the time Martin arrived home from her drive, she’d decided the double bubble was double trouble.
+By the time Martin arrived home from her drive, she had decided the double bubble was double trouble.

 She wrote her daughter on Facebook: “Please don’t pick me and your father for your bubble.”
 Michelle, at an apparent loss for words, responded with an astonished face emoji.
 Martin made her case.
 Penelope, a social little girl, should be with a friend.
 Plus, it wouldn’t be fair to her other grandparents.